ngokhoa1202/cs-note/software-engineering/software-architecture/design/design-pattern/fundamentals/behavioral-pattern/Command pattern.md

 # Application
 - Object-oriented replacement for callbacks $\equiv$ a Command is simply a high-order function.
-	- ==Specify, queue and execute requests at different times== $\implies$ specification, queueing, execution are independent.
+	- ==Specify, queue and execute requests at different times== $\implies$ specification, queuing, execution are independent.
 - Implement transaction by storing ==reversible commands== to reverse the effect of some specific commands.
 - Implement logging changes, schedule.
 # Components